LeifEtter/lebenswiki-backend-ts/README.md

 **File Storage**

 All images for avatars and packs are stored inside an S3 Bucket.
 The images are served to applications accessing the API, by generating a presigned url which can be used to directly view the images from outside AWS.
 The Access keys are loaded inside the EC2 instance.

+---

+## Logging

+The app uses Pino to log events.
+It implements mostly info and error log events, and these are written to the console and an `app.log` file.